datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 > instance to your local computer.
 Uploads are also possible.
 {: .callout}

 All of the panes in RStudio have configuration options.
-For example you can minimize/maximize a pane, or by moving your mouse in the space between between panes you can resize as needed.
+For example, you can minimize/maximize a pane, or by moving your mouse in the space between panes you can resize as needed.
 The most important customization options for pane layout are in the <KBD>View</KBD> menu.
-Other option such as font sizes, colors/themes, and more are in the <KBD>Tools</KBD> menu under
+Other options such as font sizes, colors/themes, and more are in the <KBD>Tools</KBD> menu under
 <KBD>Global Options</KBD>.

+>## Don't be fooled - you are working with R
+> Although we won't be working with R at the terminal, there are lots of reasons
+> to.
+For example, once you have written an RScript, you can run it at any Linux
+> or Windows terminal without the need to start up RStudio.
+We just don't want
+> you to get confused - RStudio runs R, but R is not RStudio.
+For more on
+> running an R Script at the terminal see this [Carpentry lesson](https://swcarpentry.github.io/r-novice-inflammation/05-cmdline/).
+{: .callout}

 ---

 ## Getting to work with R: navigating directories
-Now that we have covered the more aesthetic aspects of R, we can get to work by learning some commands.
+Now that we have covered the more aesthetic aspects of RStudio, we can get to work learning some commands.
 We will write, execute, and save the commands we learn in our **genomics_r_basics.R** script that is loaded in the Source pane.
 First, lets see what directory we are in.
 To do so, type the following command into the script:

 > ~~~
 > getwd()
 > ~~~
 {: .language-r}

-To execute this command, make sure your cusor is on the same line the command is written.
+To execute this command, make sure your cursor is on the same line the command is written.
 Then click the <KBD>Run</KBD> button that is just above the first line of your script in the header of the Source pane.

-In the console, we expect to see the following output:
+In the console, we expect to see the following output*:

 > ~~~
-> getwd()
 > [1] "/home/dcuser/dc_genomics_r"
 > ~~~
 {: .output}

+\* Notice, at the Console, you will also see the instruction you executed above the output in blue.

 Since we will be learning several commands, we may already want to keep some short notes in our script to explain the purpose of the command.
 Entering a `#`